 follow us on YouTube

 follow us on Flickr

 TYPES OF AID

 We offer students a combination of financing options to cover their College expenses.

-: Free money - you do not have to repay and are usually based on financial need.
+and scholarships: Free money - you do not have to repay and are usually based on financial need.

 : Earned money - allows you to work part-time to earn money for college expenses.